Koatty/koatty_lib/docs/api/koatty_lib.helper.inarray.md

 ## Helper.inArray() function

-Determines whether value is an element of array arr, only determine the same value with the element, do not determine the type
+Checks if value is an element of array (optimized implementation)

 **Signature:**